srikrishnaveturi/tictactoe/README.md

 ### How does the game work?

 The board is numbered like the keyboard’s number pad.
 And thus, a player can make their move in the game board by entering the number from the keyboard number pad.
+Make sure your Num Lock is off :)